Skip to main content

 Bottom Line

 This new trial adds to growing evidence that resistance training is a powerful tool for healthy brain aging.
-In older adults, a year of strength training made the brain look 1–2 years younger on advanced MRI models.
+In older adults, a year of strength training made the brain look 1 to 2 years younger on advanced MRI models.

-Start with 2–3 days per week of safe, progressive strength training that works your whole body.
-Pair it with good sleep, a balanced diet, and regular movement, and you’ll be stacking the deck in favor of a younger, healthier brain.
+Start with 2 to 3 days per week of safe, progressive strength training that works your whole body.
+Pair it with good sleep, a balanced diet, and regular movement, and you will be stacking the deck in favor of a younger, healthier brain.